Coaching Plan Latest News

 During this process, we’ll also be taking the opportunity to ensure the learner experience is as inclusive as possible, so there will be some changes to the learning requirements, materials, and how assessments are conducted.

 Notice for current coaches and course organisers

 If you are already a Level 1 or Level 2 Coach you can relax!
 There will be no requirement upon you to recomplete these courses or complete any ‘conversion’ or ‘upgrade’ courses.
 Your existing qualification continues to be fully recognised and valued.
-This also applies to anyone who is in the process of completing a Level 1 or Level 2 course, or due to complete one in the next 12 months.
-We encourage these courses to be organised as normal during 2019.

 - We are reviewing the coach licence renewal scheme